THE COSTS OF DISEASE CARE

 GOOD FAT vs BAD FAT

-Scientists refer to certain fats and certain vitamins as "essential" because our bodies cannot manufacture these particular fats or vitamins – we must obtain them through our diets.
+Scientists refer to certain fats as "essential" because our bodies cannot manufacture these particular fats – we must obtain them through our diets.

 Prehistoric man’s ratio of omega-6 EFA’s to omega-3 EFA’s is thought to have been one omega-6 to each one omega-3 (1:1).
 In the early 1900’s the ratio was approximately four omega-6’s to each one omega-3 (4:1).
 The average dietary ratio today is a startling twenty-five omega-6’s to every one omega -3 (25:1).
 The more extreme the imbalance between omega-6’s to omega-3’s the more inflammation we will have in our bodies.